Fractionated coconut oil sucks... just because it is not as natural as virgin coconut oil?

 2. Skin Benefits

-Virgin coconut oil is rarely in use for massage therapy because of its composition of LCFAs, which make the oil more viscous than fractionated coconut oil.
-Which means, fractionated coconut oil gets absorbed relatively faster by your skin.
-Thanks to its 100% MCFAs that are so small they can effortlessly and quickly penetrate your skin cells and moisturize your skin.
+This is because fractionated coconut oil comprises 100% MCFAs which are so small and light that they can effortlessly and quickly penetrate your skin cells to moisturize your skin.
 This makes you feel less greasier on your skin.

-Upon applying virgin coconut oil to your skin, friendly bacteria on your skin will eat up the glycerols that tie the fatty acids together and then release lauric acid, capric acid, caprylic acid and other fatty acids (as well as their monoglycerides) to form an army of antimicrobials layering on your skin to combat and kill any invading bacteria, viruses, parasites, fungi and other germs right on the spot.
+Upon application, friendly bacteria on your skin will eat up the glycerols that tie the fatty acids together and then release lauric acid, capric acid, caprylic acid and other fatty acids (as well as their monoglycerides) to form an army of antimicrobials layering over your skin to combat and kill any invading bacteria, viruses, parasites, fungi and other germs right on the spot.

-I'm not so particular about the absorption rate, which is why I use virgin coconut oil for skin care since I'm already having it as food.
-You might feel a little awkward to have something that goes into your mouth putting on your skin too or vice versa.
-But that's what you can also do with virgin coconut oil.
-You can't eat fractionated coconut oil that is made for skin care.
+Speaking of that, if you want to keep it simple and make your life easier, just use virgin coconut oil for both skin care and consumption.
+For that matter, virgin coconut oil does a pretty good job as a "one size fits all" solution.
+I know you might feel a little awkward to have something that goes into your mouth putting on your skin too or vice versa.
+But that's what you can do with virgin coconut oil.

 Anytime you need fractionated coconut oil it is always there for you to use, even in places where temperature falls below 32 °F (0 °C).
 This means that you can refrigerate the oil and it'll still remain as liquid.
 And when you need to use it for skin care, cooking, or add it to your food you do not need to warm it.
 Just take it out and you're ready to use.